 Hiring Rate.
-The salary paid an employee when hired into County service, normally the first step of the salary range.
+The salary paid an employee when hired into County service, normally the minimum of the assigned salary grade range.

 Holiday.
 A holiday is defined as beginning at midnight and continuing for twenty-four (24) hours until the following midnight.